andreasschulze/tlsrpt-reporter/README.md

 A set of libraries and tools to implement TLSRPT reporting into an MTA and to generate and submit TLSRPT reports.

+# How to build the TLSRPT C library

+Instructions how to build libtlsrpt can be found in [libtlsrpt/INSTALL](libtlsrpt/INSTALL).

 # How to setup the virtual environment for Python

 Clone this repository and chdir into to the root directory of the repository: